Discontinuity of Straightening in Anti-holomorphic Dynamics: I: A Continuity Property of Straightening Maps

 \begin{definition}[Internal Rays of Odd Period Components] An \emph{internal ray} of an odd period hyperbolic component~$H$ of $\mathcal{M}_d^*$ is an arc~$\gamma \subset H$ starting at the center such that there is an angle~$\theta$ with~$\displaystyle \rho_{H}(\gamma) = \lbrace re^{2\pi i\theta}: r \in [0,1)\rbrace$. \end{definition}

 \begin{remark} Since~$\rho_{H}$ is a~$(d+1)$-to-one map, an internal ray of~$H$ with a given angle is not uniquely defined.
-In fact, a hyperbolic component has~$(d+1)$ internal rays with any given angle~$\theta$. \end{remark}
+In fact, a hyperbolic component of odd period has~$(d+1)$ internal rays with any given angle~$\theta$. \end{remark}

 Let $\widetilde{c}$ be a non-cusp parabolic parameter on the boundary of $H$.
 To understand the landing behavior of the internal rays, we will now relate the Koenigs ratio of $f_c$ to the critical Ecalle height of $f_{\widetilde{c}}$ as $c$ approaches $\widetilde{c}$.
 We have the following lemmas.